|

 1490 December 17, LA GUARDIA BLOOD LIBEL (Spain)

 Six conversos and two Jews were accused of killing a child for ritual purposes.
-Although no body was ever found, they were judged guilty on November 14, 1491, of host desecration and the taking of the child's heart of use in sorcery by a special inquisition.
-They were all burned at the stake in the town of Avila.
+Although no child was ever declared missing, they were tortured for over a year by a special inquisition.
+They were declared guilty on November 14, 1491 of Host Desecration and the taking of the child's heart to use in sorcery.
+All eight were burned at the stake in the town of Avila and their property confiscated, and used to build the Church and monastery of Santo Tomas of Avila.
+According to a papal brief (1496) monks descended from Jews were not to be admitted into the church.
 The child became a saint known as the "Child of La Guardia".
 Books and plays were written and embellished about him as recently as 1943.
+The trial was developed and used by the inquisition to demonstrate that the very presence of Jews in the country was a danger to Christianity and was used by the king as a pretext for the soon to be proclaimed edict of expulsion.

 1492 (9 Av 5252) SPAIN